 If you’re trying to fill a graduate role, it’s likely to be Gen Zs and Millennials who are qualified for this.
 In this case, posting on social media may work better for you.
-Instagram and Facebook are both common choices and could both work well to attract the right talent.
+Linkedin, Instagram and Facebook are both common choices and could both work well to attract the right talent.

 - Get referrals

-An employee referral programme can be a very effective way of sourcing suitable job candidates.
+An employee referral program can be a very effective way of sourcing suitable job candidates.
 People don’t tend to recommend those they don’t trust and respect.
 The reason is that if that person messes up, it could reflect badly on them.

 That’s why it can be such a great source of talented candidates for you.
 Also, your employees will likely have a good understanding of the skills required for the job and the skills their associate possesses.
 They can make that job/person match for you.

-Employees who were referred to you tend to stay on longer.
+Employees who were referred tend to stay on longer.
 This may be because they feel they owe it to their referrer to see it through.
 This means less turnover for you and fewer associated costs.

 - The employee pipeline

 Many of us have heard of this phrase, but don’t understand exactly what it means.
 The employee pipeline is essentially candidates who are on the back burner.
 Either they have applied for other roles but weren’t the right fit or they have been referred by others when no roles were available.